JonasBrothers12/BackendChallenge/Readme.txt

+Backend challenge/
-Backend challenge/ A server of account register and financial transaction using go, for the Distopia Tech LeL
+A register of accounts and financial transactions server, for the Distopia Tech LeL